Hyperparameter (Bayesian statistics): Conjugate priors

 When using a conjugate prior, the posterior distribution will be from the same family, but will have different hyperparameters, which reflect the added information from the data: in subjective terms, one's beliefs have been updated.
 For a general prior distribution, this is computationally very involved, and the posterior may have an unusual or hard to describe form, but with a conjugate prior, there is generally a simple formula relating the values of the hyperparameters of the posterior to those of the prior, and thus the computation of the posterior distribution is very easy.

 Sensitivity analysis

 A key concern of users of Bayesian statistics, and criticism by critics, is the dependence of the posterior distribution on one's prior.
 Hyperparameters address this by allowing one to easily vary them and see how the posterior distribution (and various statistics of it, such as credible intervals) vary: one can see how sensitive one's conclusions are to one's prior assumptions, and the process is called sensitivity analysis.

-Similarly, one may use a prior distribution with a range for a hyperparameter, perhaps reflecting uncertainty in the correct prior to take, and reflect this in a range for final uncertainty.
+Similarly, one may use a prior distribution with a range for a hyperparameter, thus defining a hyperprior, perhaps reflecting uncertainty in the correct prior to take, and reflect this in a range for final uncertainty.